csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 ### Summary:
 - **Modularity** breaks down complex systems into manageable, independent units.
 - **Functional Independence** ensures that each module is cohesive and has minimal interaction (low coupling) with other modules.

-### Conclusion:
-By following these principles, software becomes easier to understand, develop, maintain, and extend.
-Modularity and Functional Independence together enable **scalable** and **maintainable** system design.

-### Key Points:
-- **Modularity**: Divides the system into smaller, manageable parts.
-- **Functional Independence**: Ensures modules operate independently, with high cohesion and low coupling.

 ---